-Save as disclosed in the consolidated financial statements, the aggregate value of all approved IPTs conducted during FY2024 (excluding transactions less than S\$100,000), are set out below:
+Save as disclosed in the consolidated financial statements, the aggregate value of all approved IPTs conducted during FY2025 (excluding transactions less than S\$100,000), are set out below:

-Name of interested person Nature of Relationship (excluding tra than S\$100,000 conducted und ions during the under review nsactions less and transactions Tse Chong Hing ("Mr Tse") Project management consultancy services for the Vietnam factory from Concord Buildings Co.
+Name of interested person Nature of Relationship under review (excl less than S\$100,00 g the financial year uding transactions 0 and transactions areholders' mandate Tse Chong Hing Project management consultancy services for the Vietnam factory from Concord Buildings Co.
 Ltd, which is owned by Mr Tse's brother and wife.
-Nil 160
+1,150 Nil